Were Hong Kong's 'patriots only' elections a sham? | DW | 20.12.2021

 Ivan Choy, a political scientist at the Chinese University of Hong Kong, says the legislative council will now become increasingly similar to the National People's Congress in China, with democratic representation replaced by diversity in candidates' backgrounds.

-For him, this is not a substitute for democracy: "With the new electoral system, it's quite obvious that the new legislature will be more exclusive to public opinion and popular demands," Eric Lai said.
+This view is shared by Eric Lai, a Hong Kong law fellow at the Center for Asian Law at Georgetown University.
+"With the new electoral system, it's quite obvious that the new legislature will be more exclusive to public opinion and popular demands," Lai said.
 "The legislature will be much more centralized upon the hands of Beijing rather than the stakeholders in society."

 China's State Council on Monday released a white paper on Hong Kong's democratic development under the one country, two systems framework, claiming that the new legislative council is part of an effort to develop democracy in Hong Kong.